Newcastle upon Tyne TUC was founded in 1873. Ever since, the Trades Council has been working to unite trades unionists across the City.

 In the 1970s, it was the Trades Council which set up Britain's first Centre Against Unemployment , leading to a national network, supported by the Trades Union Congress.

 For its centenary, the Trades Council published a history in pamphlet form.
-In due course this will be added to this web site.
 More recent history is contained in the Annual Reports presented to the Annual General Meeting held every February.
 Several are included here, together with the list of delegates who have held the role of President, Secretary and Treasurer, as far back as can be remembered.

 We also cherish the memory of stalwart members of Newcastle TUC who have sadly passed away.
 Follow the link Roll of Honour to read their biographies.